gikdev/my-learning/practices/ddd/TaskForge/SPEC.md

 2. **Status Rules**

-   * Tasks can only have two statuses: pending or completed.
+   * Tasks can only have 3 statuses: pending, waiting or completed.
    * Completed tasks can be marked pending again if needed.

 3. **Projects**